aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/combining.md

 You have achieved the same granular permissions using just the Cluster Access Management API!

 In conclusion, the Cluster Access Management API, facilitates the Authentication and Authorization management with Amazon EKS Cluster without the need to interact with the Kubernetes API.
-You can also mix and match Access Policies with RBAC and Kubernetes Groups to achieve a more granular level of permissions if you need custom policies and scopes that are not covered so far in the EKS Access Policies.
+You can also mix and match Access Policies with RBAC and Kubernetes Groups to achieve a more granular level of permissions if you need custom RBACs and scopes that are not covered so far in the EKS Access Policies.